History of the Jews in Spain: Taifa period

+Almoravids and Almohads (1085–1215)

-After the fall of Toledo to Christians in 1085, the ruler of Seville sought relief from the Almoravides.
-The ascetic sect abhorred the liberality of the Islamic culture of al-Andalus, including the position of authority that some dhimmis held over Muslims.
+After the fall of Toledo to Christian forces in 1085, the ruler of Seville appealed to the Almoravids, a Berber Muslim dynasty from North Africa, for military assistance.
+The Almoravids, known for their strict religious conservatism, abhorred the more cosmopolitan and tolerant culture of al-Andalus, including the elevated status that some dhimmīs (non-Muslims under Muslim rule) held within Andalusi society.
 In addition to battling the Christians, who were gaining ground, the Almoravides implemented numerous reforms to bring al-Andalus more in line with their notions of proper Islam.
 In spite of large-scale forcible conversions, Sephardic culture was not entirely decimated.
 Members of Lucena's Jewish community, for example, managed to bribe their way out of conversion.
 As the spirit of Andalusian Islam was absorbed by the Almoravides, policies concerning Jews were relaxed.
 The poet Moses ibn Ezra continued to write during this time, and several Jews served as diplomats and physicians to the Almoravides.

 Wars in North Africa with Muslim tribes eventually forced the Almoravides to withdraw their forces from Iberia.
 As the Christians advanced, Iberian Muslims again appealed to their brethren to the south, this time to those who had displaced the Almoravides in north Africa.
 The Almohads, who had taken control of much of Islamic Iberia by 1172, far surpassed the Almoravides in fundamentalist outlook and treated the dhimmis harshly.
 Jews and Christians were expelled from Morocco and Islamic Spain.
 Faced with the choice of either death or conversion, many Jews emigrated.
-Some, such as the family of Maimonides, fled south and east to the more tolerant Moslem lands, and others went northward to settle in the growing Christian kingdoms.
+Some, such as the family of Maimonides, fled south and east to the more tolerant Muslim lands, and others went northward to settle in the growing Christian kingdoms.